-Other agents have been proposed but fall short of clinical relevance due to several reasons.
+Other agents have been proposed but fall short of clinical relevance due to several reasons, such as:

 Pholedrine, an N-methyl derivative of hydroxyamphetamine, is roughly half as potent as hydroxyamphetamine and has shown comparable results but due to limited availability, has been restricted.

-Adrenaline, a direct-acting sympathomimetic, also has been proposed but has poor penetration through cornea and sensitivity to the drug is variable.
+Adrenaline, a direct-acting sympathomimetic, also has been proposed but has poor penetration through the cornea, and sensitivity to the drug is variable.

 Phenylephrine, a selective alpha1 agonist, also has been proposed but suffers from poor penetration through the cornea and varying results, depending on a degree in denervation.